2. What are cookies?

-On our website we have included buttons for LinkedIn to promote webpages (e.g. “like”, “pin”) or share (e.g. “tweet”) on social networks like LinkedIn.
-These buttons work using pieces of code coming from LinkedIn themselves.
-This code places cookies.
-These social media buttons also can store and process certain information, so a personalized advertisement can be shown to you.
+On our website, we have included content from LinkedIn to promote web pages (e.g. “like”, “pin”) or share (e.g. “tweet”) on social networks like LinkedIn.
+This content is embedded with code derived from LinkedIn and places cookies.
+This content might store and process certain information for personalized advertising.

 Please read the privacy statement of these social networks (which can change regularly) to read what they do with your (personal) data which they process using these cookies.
 The data that is retrieved is anonymized as much as possible.
 LinkedIn is located in the United States.